Richard Halberg, PhD – Chemoprevention Program

 Ajit Verma, PhD – Chemoprevention Program

-Transgenic TRAMP (TG//WT) and PKCε knockout TRAMP (TG//KO) male mice wereevaluated for the development of PCa.
-Hybrid microPET/CT image acquired 48h post 124I-NM404IV injection to TG//WT (A), TG//KO (B) mice at 18 weeks.
+Transgenic TRAMP (TG//WT) and PKCε knockout TRAMP (TG//KO) male mice were evaluated for the development of Prostate Cancer (PCa).
+Shown below are hybrid microPET/CT images acquired 48h post 124I-NM404IV injection to TG//WT (A) and TG//KO (B) mice at 18 weeks.
 Whole body (Ai, Bi) and excised tissue (Aii, Bii) are shown.
 U, LN, P denote urinary bladder proximal lymph node and PCa respectively.
 Arrows indicate metastases of PCa in the lung, kidney, and lymph node of TG//WT mice.

 Hafeez BB, Zhong W, Weichert J, Dreckschmidt NE, Jamal MS, Verma AK.
 Genetic ablation of PKC epsilon inhibits prostate cancer development and metastasis in transgenic mouse model of prostate adenocarcinoma.
 Cancer Res.
 2011;71(6):2318-27.
 PMCID: PMC3059775.
 Grant acknowledgment: 5R01CA102431-07 TNF Alpha in PKC Epsilon Signaling to Carcinogenesis.

 Sean Fain, PhD – Imaging and Radiation Science Program